Luke Hughes (ice hockey): Professional

 On April 8, 2023, Hughes was signed to a three-year, entry-level contract by the New Jersey Devils.
 Hughes made his NHL debut on April 11, in a 6–2 win against the Buffalo Sabres.
 In the game, he blocked two shots, made one hit and one takeaway and skated a total 11:15 of ice time.
 In the next game, Hughes recorded his first NHL goal, which was a game-winning goal, and an assist in a 5–4 overtime win against the Washington Capitals.
 Hughes made his playoffs debut on May 7, at home against the Carolina Hurricanes, assisting on two goals in an 8–4, Game 3 win for the Devils.

 During the 2023–24 season, in his rookie season, Hughes set a franchise record for points by a rookie defenseman, recording nine goals and 47 points and playing in each of the Devils' 82 games.
 On April 3, 2024, against the New York Rangers, he recorded 32:49 minutes on ice and surpassed 24 minutes on 13 separate occasions.
 His 47 points were tied with Brock Faber for second-most points among rookies.
 Hughes led rookie defensemen in power-play points (25), power-play goals (four), goals (nine), and takeaways (42) and was second in shots (135) and ice time per game (21:28).
 Following the season he was named a finalist for the Calder Memorial Trophy and was voted unanimously to the All-Rookie Team.

 On October 1, 2025, before the start of the 2025–26 season, Hughes signed a seven-year, $63 million contract with the Devils as a pending restricted free agent.

+Hughes was placed on long-term injured reserved in late January 2026 with an expected return after the 2026 Winter Olympics break, after being injured a few days prior during a game against the Calgary Flames.
+He was removed from long-term injury reserve in late February, with Colton White returning to the American Hockey League's Utica Comets.
+On April 9, after being eliminated from playoff contention, the Devils announced that Hughes would miss the remaining four games of the season to undergo a procedure and begin rehab.
+He finished the season with six goals and 35 points in 68 games.